dnd-mapp/dma-ui-angular/README.md

 ## About the project

 This repository hosts the `dma-ui-angular` Angular library, a collection of presentational UI components.
-This library is designed to be published as a npm package to GitHub Packages (GHCR) and consumed by other Angular applications within the D&D Mapp platform.
+This library is designed to be published as an npm package to GitHub Packages (GHCR) and consumed by other Angular applications within the D&D Mapp platform.

-The primary goal of `dma-ui-angular` is to provide a standardized set of reusable UI components, promoting consistency and accelerating development across various frontend projects.
+The primary goal of `dma-ui-angular` is to provide a standardized set of reusable UI components, promoting consistency and speeding up development across various frontend projects.
 By separating presentational components into a dedicated library, we aim to improve maintainability and allow for independent versioning and distribution.

 ___